 The interchangeable pieces of the Puzzle Dunny only scratch the surface of why these collectible figures are special.
 As Fleet Hower, owner and creative force behind Locknesters explains – it’s the blending of new and old-world technologies that make the creation of these art figures truly magical.

-Each Puzzle Dunny first starts it’s in a 3D printer.
-Hower, an architect by training, was on the ground floor of the emergence of 3D printing technology and quickly became a wizard, incorporating their use into his architecture life and ultimately, the designer toymaking world.
+Each Puzzle Dunny first starts it’s journey in a 3D printer.
+As architect by training, Hower was on the ground floor of the emergence of 3D printing technology and quickly became a wizard, incorporating their use into his architecture life and ultimately, the designer toymaking world.

 “They come out rough,” he says of the Dunny pieces that come off a 3D printer.
 “So we treat them.”
 And by “treat,” he means they sand them and tumble them.
 Tumbling, he explains, is the process of placing rough-edged objects in a barrel with water and media (rocks or metal balls), and tumbling the barrel.
 As objects crash together, the rough parts on the Dunnys are worn down and smoothed out.
 It’s a finishing process that’s used for a wide variety of objects that you’d never suspect – doorknobs, for example.